GSA/fcsm/resources/conferences/2020-research-policy.md

 Department of Education (ED), developed supplementary geocode data files for the Early Childhood Program Participation, Parent and Family Involvement in Education, and Adult Training and Education surveys of the 2016 National Household Education Surveys Program.
-The geocode files use sample members’ addresses to integrate data from other federal agencies and ED administrative data collections.
+The geocode files use sample members' addresses to integrate data from other federal agencies and ED administrative data collections.
 The data files include new radius-based measures of household proximity to educational opportunities and job search assistance.
 The